eon01/DockerCheatSheet/README.md

-** This repository is trending on Github since some days now.
+> This repository is trending on Github since some days now.
 Watch it, we will add many updates in future.
-Thank you for your support **
+> Thank you for your support.

 # Installation